Drumshanbo: Religion

 Drumshanbo has three churches and a convent.

-The Roman Catholic Church built in 1845 is dedicated to St Patrick and commemorates his first crossing of the Shannon nearby.
-The old church stood on a site in the famine graveyard in 1744 further out of town.
+Drumshanbo's main Roman Catholic church, built c.
+1880, is dedicated to Saint Patrick.
+The church commemorates Patrick's first crossing of the Shannon nearby.
+An earlier church stood on a site in the famine graveyard in 1744 further out of town.

-St John's Church of Ireland dates back to 1829.
+The local Church of Ireland church is dedicated to Saint John and dates to 1829.
 It is a gothic style structure ornamented with a tower and pinnacles.

-The present Methodist Church on the Carrick Road was built in 1860; however, there had been an earlier chapel dating back to 1760s.
+The present Methodist church, on the Carrick Road, was built in 1860.
+An earlier Methodist chapel dated back to the 1760s.

-The Poor Clare Convent was built in 1860.
-The Sisters are Franciscian Poor Clares and as such observe strict enclosure, recite the Divine Office in choir and maintain Perpetual Adoration of the Blessed Sacrament.
+The Poor Clares convent in Drumshanbo (the Monastery of St Mary of the Angels) is located alongside Saint Patrick's Catholic church.
+The convent was established in December 1864.
+The order at the convent are Franciscan Poor Clares and observe strict enclosure, recite the Divine Office in choir and maintain Perpetual Adoration of the Blessed Sacrament.
 The nuns pray around the clock and as it is an enclosed order they never leave the convent except in the event of a medical emergency.
-In the last refurbishment of the convent chapel, it was possible to integrate the community of nuns with the Public to a greater degree than previously.
+The Drumshanbo nuns were the first religious house in Ireland to begin the practice of Perpetual Eucharistic Adoration.

 Education

 Drumshanbo has both a large primary school and a vocational secondary school, which provide education for local children until the age of eighteen.
-Drumshanbo Vocational was opened in 1964, with major extensions in 1985 and 2012 and a further extension due to start in 2015.
-In 2014 a 50th anniversary magazine was launched with over 50 contributions from pupils and teachers from all decades, photos from same and a comprehensive list of all past pupils.
+Drumshanbo Vocational School was opened in 1964, with major extensions in 1985 and 2012.

-History

-Drumshanbo town originated from the extensive iron industry around Slieve Anierin from the 17th century.
-Pig iron produced at iron smelting works on the east of Slieve Anierin was brought south across Lough Allen to Drumshanbo finery forge where a malleable iron product was produced and transported to Dublin and Limerick by boat.
-The first ship built by the East India company in Limerick was supposedly finished with the product from Drumshanbo Iron works.
-According to folklore the "Iron ore was conveyed to the Drumshanbo furnaces by boat, on Lough Allen, supplied from Slieven an Iern [Anerin], Ballinaglera, Arigna mountains, all situated around Lough Allen".
-Long ago Ireland had been covered in Woodland, a claim echoed in a 19th-century survey of Leitrim- "A hundred years ago almost the whole country was one continued, undivided forest, so that from Drumshanbo to Drumkeeran, a distance of nine or ten miles, one could travel the whole way from tree to tree by branches".
-These great forests in Leitrim and on the west side of Lough Allen were denuded for the making for Charcoal for Iron works around Slieve Anierin.
-Immense piles of cleared timber existed at Drumshanbo in 1782.
+Events